 How long can SoftStartRV run the RV air-conditioner for boondocking and moochdocking camping?

-So, how long will I be able to run my RV air conditioner with SoftStartRV?
+So, how long long you run your RV air conditioner with SoftStartRV?

 Not all night.
 You would need massive amounts of battery power for that.
-RV air conditioners, even with SiftStartRV, are power hogs.
+RV air conditioners, even with Soft Start, are power hogs.

 It also depends on how hot and humid it is.

-But I should be able to run my RV air conditioner off my batteries long enough to cool down the RV before going to sleep or to keep Bo cool when Jennifer and I grab dinner in a restaurant and he stays in the RV out in the parking lot.
+But you should be able to run my RV air conditioner off your batteries long enough to cool down the RV before going to sleep or to keep your dog cool when you grab dinner in a restaurant and your pet stays in the RV out in the parking lot.

-On two fully charged lithium coach batteries, I expect that SoftStartRV will allow me to run my AC for maybe two hours when unplugged from commercial 30 amp power.
+On two fully charged lithium coach batteries, expect that SoftStartRV will allow you to run the AC for maybe two hours when unplugged from commercial 30 amp power.
 If it's extra hot and humid, maybe an hour and a half.

-See more of our videos on boondocking and where the SoftStartRV system would be very handy:
+See our videos on boondocking and where the SoftStartRV system would be very handy:

 - The different stages of the RV Lifestyle: Breaking into Boondocking